create-dmg/create-dmg/README.md

 We think this works in OS X 10.6 Snow Leopard and later.

 We'd like to keep it working in as many versions as possible, but unfortunately, we just don't have test boxes running old versions of OS X adequate to make this happen.
-Development and testing mostly happens in the last 3-5 years' worth of macOS releases; as of 2020, this means macOS 10.12 and later.
+Development and testing mostly happens in the last 3-5 years' worth of macOS releases; as of 2026, this means macOS 13 and later.

 But if you find a bug in an older version, go ahead and report it!
 We'll try to work with you to get it fixed.

 If you're running OS X 10.5 or earlier, you're SOL.
-That's just too hard to deal with in 2023. ;)
+That's just too hard to deal with in 2026. ;)

+On OS X 10.6 Snow Leopard, due to Finder's unknown bug, concurrent runs of this script may race on the same volume name, so it's not recommended to do so.

 Alternatives
 ------------